Jacques Tits

-Life and career
+Early life and education

-Tits was born in Uccle to Léon Tits, a professor, and Lousia André.
+Tits was born in Uccle, Belgium to Léon Tits, a professor, and Lousia André.
 Jacques attended the Athénée of Uccle and the Free University of Brussels.
 His thesis advisor was Paul Libois, and Tits graduated with his doctorate in 1950 with the dissertation Généralisation des groupes projectifs basés sur la notion de transitivité.

+Career

-His academic career includes professorships at the Free University of Brussels (now split into the Université Libre de Bruxelles and the Vrije Universiteit Brussel) (1962–1964), the University of Bonn (1964–1974) and the Collège de France in Paris, until becoming emeritus in 2000.
+Tits held professorships at the Free University of Brussels (now split into the Université libre de Bruxelles and the Vrije Universiteit Brussel) (1962–1964), the University of Bonn (1964–1974) and the Collège de France in Paris, until becoming emeritus in 2000.
 He changed his citizenship to French in 1974 in order to teach at the Collège de France, which at that point required French citizenship.
 Because Belgian nationality law did not allow dual nationality at the time, he renounced his Belgian citizenship.
-He has been a member of the French Academy of Sciences since 1979.

 Tits was an "honorary" member of the Nicolas Bourbaki group; as such, he helped popularize H.S.M.
 Coxeter's work, introducing terms such as Coxeter number, Coxeter group, and Coxeter graph.